 Personally, I blame Why Frenchwomen’s Don’t Get Fat.
 Before I read that I could happily wolf down a 3-course meal all to myself.
 Now…well, now I’m almost French… so I share.

 It’s a sunny evening and you’re famished

-You’ll be hard pressed to beat Caffe Parma (Hyndland Road) for a drinks and dinner on a summer’s evening.
+You’ll be hard-pressed to beat Caffe Parma (Hyndland Road) for drinks and dinner on a summer’s evening.

 It’s casual, comfy and not too pricey.
 And if you can manage to blag one of their outside tables you’ll be overlooking the courts of the Western Tennis Club, so you can watch players huff and puff their way through a game, while happily shoving pizza down your gob as the sun sets.

 So, what should you order?